Aboghazala/AwesomeTkinter/README.md

 AwesomeTkinter offers some pretty tkinter widgets
-These widgets are just a pure tkinter widgets with custom styles.
+These widgets are just a tkinter widgets with custom styles and images.

 current available widgets:
 - radial progressbar (flat or 3d).